 Babysitting services are used by many district parents.
 Pupils may be routed from that address if the address falls within the school's attendance area.

 Students are required to ride their assigned bus.
-For a student to ride a different bus, or take alternate transportation, parents must submit a request to the building principal.
+For a student to ride a different bus, or take Formatted: Font: 9 pt Formatted: Font: 9 pt alternate transportation, parents must submit a request to the building principal.